pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 868 I Am Tired

-Yesterday I was tired from my job, this is the reason that I don't write anything, Today I have a good day at my job yet I don't cant solve the issues in the code but I was working more comfortably, don't work extra hours my advice.
+Yesterday I was tired from my job, this is the reason that I don't write anything, Today I have a good day at my job, yet I don't solve the issues in the code, but I was working more comfortably, don't work extra hours my advice.

 ##### Day 866 Reactive Life